RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

 :server name:
   :tt:`hpc3.rcic.uci.edu`
 :login name:
-  your UCINetID
+  your UCInetID
 :password:
-  your password associated with your UCINetID
+  your password associated with your UCInetID

 The following login methods are available, most common listed first: